AlexAltea/nucleus/docs/technical/ps3/gpu.md

 #### Subchannel

-There are 8 subchannels that an be bound  to an object using the 0x0000 method offset.
+There are 8 subchannels that can be bound to an object using the 0x0000 method offset.
 The GCM userland driver sets them to following values:

 | ID | Object       | Handle | Name             |
 |----|--------------|--------|------------------|